 Something else to consider - How were the millstones transported from the Derwent Valley edges to the ports of Hull and beyond?
 Even today, getting a block of stone weighing well over a ton from a steep slope is no casual task.
 When only muscle power was available, it is hard for the modern mind to comprehend how this could be a routine, but clearly it was.
 The millstones were then somehow transported to Bawtry on the River Idle, a tributary of the Trent.
-It makes sense that these stones were taken downhill and must have been transported down the Derwent when there was sufficient water.
+It makes sense that these stones were taken downhill and may have been transported down the Derwent when there was sufficient water.

 Millstone in the River at Cromford

 There is a random millstone in the river downstream from Cromford Meadows, nowhere near to a flour mill.
-It is possible that it must have fallen off a boat whilst being transported downstream to the cities of Derby, Nottingham and beyond?
+It is possible that it could have fallen off a boat whilst being transported downstream to the cities of Derby, Nottingham and beyond?